Data Entry: Expenses

 The Tax and Fees card illustrates personalized values for taxes and fees, including:

-- Any miscellaneous itemized deductables not previously captured
+- Any miscellaneous itemized deductibles not previously captured.

-- Assumed portfolio turnover, used for calculating annual gains / losses in taxable accounts
+- Assumed portfolio turnover, used to calculate annual gains/losses in taxable accounts.

 - Asset-based fees: under 'Average AUM fees' you can indicate a fee percentage that will reduce all investment returns.

 - Detailed input of past MAGI (Modified Adjusted Gross Income) used to calculate Medicare part B & D premiums (two years prior) and calculate income-driven student loan payments (one year prior).

 Answer: The Taxes and Fees card will include a field for AUM percentage.
 This will reduce all non-annuity invested asset returns by the percentage indicated in the AUM field.